cyanChill/RepoSift/README.md

 Given we've populated our `.env` file, we need to generate the schema in SQL and push it to our PlanetScale database.

 1. First, we create a migration file containing SQL queries to generate our tables from our schema by running `npm run db:generate`.
+This provides us with the SQL queries that reflect the changes made to the database.

    - This runs `npx drizzle-kit generate:mysql`.
    - We rerun this command whenever we make changes to our schema.